kalm42/kyle-melton.com/content/blog/2019-05-how-to-require-child-props-in-react.md

 ---
-slug: "/how-to-require-child-props-in-react"
+slug: /how-to-require-child-props-in-react
-title: "How to Require Child Props in React"
 templateKey: blog-post
-date: 2019-05-06T15:04:10.000Z
-thumbnail: /img/how-to-require-child-props-in-react.png
-description: desc
+title: How to Require Child Props in React
+description: You have a component and the child of that component needs to be one or more HTML elements.
+How do you properly set the prop types for this?
 tags:
   - brewing
   - chemex
+thumbnail: /img/how-to-require-child-props-in-react.png
+date: 2019-05-06T15:04:10.000Z
 ---

 # How to Require Child Props in React